World-changers shine in every sphere of influence, but that light doesn’t just happen.

 ).
 I need to guard my heart because it determines the course of my life, and because many wicked things can still defile me if I am not in the Word and obeying the Lord (Proverbs 4:23

 ; Mark 7:21-23

 Step 2: Examine your thinking and, if necessary, change what you are feeding your mind.

-When our minds are renewed, we will begin to recognize God’s truth from the evil strategies of Satan, lies of the culture and deceit within our own hearts (Ephesians 2:2-3a).
+When our minds are renewed, we will begin to recognize God’s truth from the evil strategies of Satan, lies of the culture and deceit within our own hearts (Ephesians 2:2-3

 Step 3: Examine your perspective and look beyond today’s struggles to tomorrow’s rewards.

 Living with an eternal perspective will affect our choices, ministry and even the way we suffer, should God call us to that.
-Living with a proper view of eternity enabled Jesus to be willing to go to the cross (1 Peter 4:1).
-He saw the big picture, and told His disciples, “Do not let your hearts be troubled” (John 14:1).
+Living with a proper view of eternity enabled Jesus to be willing to go to the cross (1 Peter 4:1

 We were made for eternity.
 Our lives need to reflect that if we are to minister and live well.